 - Any approaches which do not take a holistic view of what is required and only go down one narrow route.
-Clinics now tend not to insist on the religious determinism aspect of recovery from addiction, and favour a broader approach to treatment which incorporates a holistic outlook to rehab.
+Clinics nowadays are mostly geared to a broad perspective to how best to treat addictive behaviours, without recourse to religious philosophy or other similar strictures.

 You will get a confirmation of your booking, and the clinic will also send you details of what you should bring with you when you start the treatment.